Coronavirus digest: Australia's NSW sees worst pandemic day | DW | 03.09.2021

 The number suggests that the seven-day average in daily deaths reached 244 last month, in comparison with their highest previous rate of 227 in August 2020.

-A new variant of the coronavirus, given the name "mu," that was first identified in Colombia in January, is now the South American nation's predominant variant and the cause behind its deadliest wave of infections yet, a health official said on Thursday.
+A new variant of the coronavirus, named after the Greek letter of the alphabet "mu," which was first identified in Colombia in January, is now the South American nation's predominant variant and the cause behind its deadliest wave of infections yet, a health official said on Thursday.

 Nearly two-thirds of tests from people who died between April and June came back positive for the mu variant, with 700 deaths per day.